sarahjahan/sarahjahan/README.md

 ## Let's connect

-I love trying new things, challenging myself and I'm always open to new opportunities.
+I love trying new things, challenging myself and always open to new opportunities.
 Feel free to connect with me on [Linkedin](https://linkedin.com/in/sarahjahan)!